 With around 17 families losing a baby to stillbirth every day in the UK, and one in four pregnancies ending in a

 When Dr Mark Taubert, right, wrote an open letter of thanks to David Bowie following the singer's death, he had no idea of the international attention it would receive.
 The letter was shared countless times, featured in innumerable media reports and even prompted Bowie's son Duncan Jones to

 Pembrokeshire’s plans for Byw Nawr / Live Now Week got off to great start on 5th February when Paul Sartori Hospice at Home hosted an open meeting to share ideas.
 A wide range of organisations were represented with contributions from: community groups, Hywel Dda

 Digwyddiad yng Ngŵyl y Gelli 2016: Gadael Cymynrodd, gyda darlleniadau gan Fardd Llawryfog cyntaf Cymru, Gwyneth Lewis (dan nawdd Y Brifysgol Agored)

 ‘Ti wyddost bod hyn yn gyffredin; rhaid i bob bywyd ddarfod’ Hamlet

 Yr ydym yn falch o gyhoeddi ein bod,wedi llwyddo i drefnu

-Karin Jashapara (pictured) is the founder of the Play of Light theatre company, which uses shadow puppets to prompt dialogue about dying and death.
-Ahead of two performances of her play 'Death in a Nut' during Dying Matters Awareness Week (18-24 May 2015), Karin talks about her latest
+Karin Jashapara (pictured) is the founder of the Play of Light theatre company, which uses shadow puppets to prompt discussions about dying and death.